-Browser hijackers come in lots of different forms and affect browsers in various ways.
-The Chrome redirect virus is one example which, unusually, only affects Chrome browsers – though there are variants that affect other browsers too.
+Browser hijackers come in many different forms and affect browsers in various ways.
+The Chrome redirect virus is one example that, unusually, only affects Chrome browsers – though there are variants that affect other browsers too.
 Once on your Mac, it redirects your homepage and searches, displays intrusive adverts, and tries to direct you to more malware with fake alerts.

 Everything you need to know about Chrome redirect virus

-Firstly, like other browser hijackers, Chrome redirect isn’t a virus at all.
+Firstly, like other browser hijackers, Chrome redirect isn’t a virus.
 It doesn’t replicate itself or copy itself from computer to computer.
 And it won’t damage your Mac.
-However, it will frustrate you when you use Chrome, by displaying adverts and pop-ups, redirecting searches, and stealing data such as your IP address and search queries.
+However, it will frustrate you when using Chrome by displaying adverts and pop-ups, redirecting searches, and stealing data such as your IP address and search queries.

 You may be wondering how Chrome redirect got onto your Mac in the first place.
-The answer, as with most malware, is by persuading you to click on a ‘software update’ or by bundling itself with another app that you chose to install.
+As with most malware, the answer is by persuading you to click on a ‘software update’ or by bundling itself with another app that you chose to install.
 Apple’s built-in security is pretty good, but it can’t stop you if you choose to override it and install apps that contain malware.
-So malware developers persuade you to do just that, or just hide their code in another app.
+So malware developers persuade you to do just that or hide their code in another app.

-To avoid downloading Chrome redirect, never click on an alert in a browser that tells you something on your Mac, like Flash Player, is out of date.
+To avoid downloading Chrome redirect, never click on an alert in a browser that tells you something on your Mac, like Flash Player, is outdated.
 And if you see a warning from macOS when you try to install an app, don’t just ignore it.
-Think carefully about whether you are sure the app you’re installing is safe and doesn’t contain any nasty surprises. macOS has a built-in security tool, called GateKeeper, that’s designed to protect you from apps that present a security risk.
+Think carefully about whether you are sure the app you’re installing is safe and doesn’t contain any nasty surprises. macOS has a built-in security tool called GateKeeper that’s designed to protect you from apps that present a security risk.
 By overriding it and agreeing to install an app, you’re removing that protection.

 How to remove the Chrome redirect virus on your Mac

-The first step is to remove the application that you downloaded just before you noticed the Chrome redirect.
+The first step is to remove the application you downloaded just before noticing the Chrome redirect.

 Next, you need to reset Chrome.

-- Launch Chrome and paste this in the address bar: “chrome://extensions”
+- Launch Chrome and paste this into the address bar:

 - Look for any extensions you didn’t choose to install.